 The program’s mission is to encourage and support business education for Aboriginal participants.
 In support of this mission, Ch’nook offers a full range of educational opportunities, including the exploration of business career options with high-school students (“Cousins”), networking and support for Aboriginal students engaged in full-time business studies (“Scholars”), and the Advanced Management Program for Aboriginal participants looking to develop fundamental business knowledge and skills.

-Over the past ten years, the pioneering Ch’nook venture has established a network that includes community leaders, 25 post-secondary institutions, an outstanding Advisory Board, Aboriginal Scholars, Aboriginal Bands, and members of the business community.
+Ch’nook Indigenous Business Education has established a network that includes community leaders, 25 post-secondary institutions, an outstanding Advisory Board, Aboriginal Scholars, Aboriginal Bands, and members of the business community.
 Through this solid framework, Ch’nook provides critical business training to develop the Aboriginal management capacity that will generate sustainable economic growth and, in turn, sustainable communities.

 Our objective is to significantly increase the number of students engaged in meaningful business studies through the Ch’nook initiative and across BC.
 Increased participation in Ch’nook will make a genuine difference in Aboriginal communities by empowering Aboriginal youth and enabling them to reach their full potential as knowledgeable and innovative members of the business community.